dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - Bought exhauset hood cover replacements

 - [HEXAGONMI](#hexagonmi)
-  - Continued working on python scripting consolidation
+  - Continued working on Python scripting consolidation
   - Investigated the bug vmc-62368 related with fill holes in DA
   - Investigated the bug vmc-62371 related with boundary edge selection issue
 	- Investigated the bug vmc-62359 related with embossment pass in for pre-unfolding